usi-verification-and-security/upprover/README.md

 UpProver
 =====
 [UpProver](http://verify.inf.usi.ch/upprover) is a a Bounded Model Checker that incrementally verifies C program revisions that are closely-related, instead of verifying the full program over and over again.
-It exploits tree-interpolation algorithms in SMT to summarize functions as their behavior relevant to a property in a reusable, localized form.
-It allows verifying user-specified assertions.
-The verification is performed by unwinding the loops in the program and passing the resulting equation to SMT solver OpenSMT.
+It allows verifying user-specified assertions within a predefined bound.
+UpProver is implemented in C++ and uses the interpolating SMT solver [OpenSMT](https://github.com/usi-verification-and-security/opensmt.git) which is used for both satisfiability solving and interpolation for computing function summaries.